-Square hikes 2016 forecast, third quarter revenue rises more than expected
+Dorsey's Square posts jump in revenue, raises full-year forecast

 The company also offers services for businesses such as point-of-sale registers, invoice software and loans.

-The company said the total value of payments it processed jumped 39 percent to $13.2 billion in the third quarter and that it continued to attract larger merchants to its platform.

-Larger retailers represented 43 percent of Square's total payments in the latest quarter, slightly higher than the 42 percent in the previous quarter.
+Chief Financial Officer Sarah Friar said on a conference call that revenue growth was helped by "momentum" in Square Capital - the company's lending program - and newer products such as Instant Deposits.

-Square Capital, the company's lending program, processed $208 million in loans in the quarter, 70 percent more than in the year-ago quarter and despite the rise in regulatory scrutiny into online lending practices.
+Square Capital processed $208 million in loans in the quarter, 70 percent more than in the year-earlier quarter, despite the rise in regulatory scrutiny into online lending practices.

 Net loss attributable to common stockholders narrowed to $32.3 million, or 9 cents per share, from $53.9 million, or 35 cents per share.